 What Are Stop Words in SEO?

-The concept of stop words was first coined by Hans Peter Luhn, one of the pioneers in information retrieval.
+The concept of stop words (also known as stopwords, SEO stop words, or stopping words) was first coined by Hans Peter Luhn, one of the pioneers in information retrieval.

 Does Google Ignore Stop Words?

 It’s probably rare that Google ignores stop words.
 Because stop words can have a significant impact on search intent (the meaning behind a user’s query).

 For example, someone who searches “menu” could be looking for information about a restaurant menu or a popular movie.

 Whereas someone who searches “The Menu” is almost definitely interested in the movie.